ay0408/Joint-PnF/README.md

 ## Note

-For details of our methods and discussion, please see our paper entitled "A Joint Permute-and-Flip and Its Enhancement for Large-Scale Genomic Statistical Analysis" (to appear at TrustKDD at IEEE ICDM 2023).
+For details of our methods and discussion, please see our paper entitled "A Joint Permute-and-Flip and Its Enhancement for Large-Scale Genomic Statistical Analysis" presented at TrustKDD at IEEE ICDM 2023.

 ### Contact
 Akito Yamamoto